ideaconsult/h5pyd/docs/high/file.rst

 2. Set the HS_USERNAME and HS_PASSWORD environment variables
 3. Set hs_username and hs_password keys in a file ".hscfg" in the client's home directory.

 Using username and password in the file parameters overrides the environment variables or hscfg entries.
 The `hsconfigure` app can be used to create/update the .hscfg file.

 Note: In "direct" mode, the username is not validated, but the username is still used for for the authorization check.
-See: :ref:`autorization`.
+See: :ref:`authorization`.

 .. _authorization:

 Authorization
 -------------

 Even after the server has validated the supplied credentials, it may still be the case that the requesting user does not have permissions to open the file object in the give mode.
 Each file and folder resource on the server maintains a set of "Access Control Lists" (ACLs) that define what actions can be performed by a given user.